Skip to main content

 This guide breaks down what to actually look for, which film types perform best in Texas heat, and what to ignore.

 Most people focus on VLT (visible light transmission) — the darkness percentage.
 That matters for legal compliance and privacy, but it's not the primary driver of heat control.
-The number that determines how hot your car gets is IR rejection — infrared rejection.
+The two numbers that actually determine how hot your car gets are IR rejection and TSER.

 Window Tint Film Types — Ranked for Texas Heat

-Film Type IR Rejection UV Block Texas Lifespan Verdict
+Film Type IR Rejection TSER UV Block TX Lifespan Verdict

 Why Nano-Ceramic Is the Best Choice for Texas